Kalayak kinyam peng.

 Vowels: 'kalayak' has 2 different 'a' pronunciations: 'a' as in 'path' (first and third 'a's') and the 'ai' sound (dipthong) - like the 'i' in 'like'.
 The rest of the vowels are standard.

-Learning Exercise: 1) start with a verb eg 'wurreka' (to speak), 2) add the imperative ending 'ak' giving 'Wurrekak', 3) add 'kinyam' (this), 4) add the person eg 'wuthu payinguk' (young boy), 'Wurrekak kinyam wuthu payingguk' is 'Speak to this young boy!'.
+Duplicate: - 1) start with a verb eg 'wurreka' (to speak), 2) add the imperative ending 'ak' giving 'Wurrekak', 3) add 'kinyam' (this), 4) add the person eg 'wuthu payinguk' (young boy), 'Wurrekak kinyam wuthu payingguk' is 'Speak to this young boy!'. (note - because the action 'speak' is being done to someone, the boy, the imperative ending is 'ak'.
+If the action was 'jump to it' it would be 'pirrityani!' with the 'i' imperative ending.)

 Words Associated: